-ppb: Parts per billion or micrograms per liter (ug/L) ppt: Parts per trillion or nanograms per liter (ng/L) pCi/L: Picocuries per liter (a measure of radiation)
+ppb: Parts per billion or micrograms per liter (ug/L).

+ppt: Parts per trillion or nanograms per liter (ng/L).

+pCi/L: Picocuries per liter (a measure of radiation).

 Lead: If present, elevated levels of lead can cause serious health problems, especially for pregnant women and young children.
 Lead in drinking water is primarily from materials and components associated with service lines and home plumbing.
-KID is responsible for providing high quality drinking water, but cannot control the variety of materials used in plumbing components.
+Kinneloa Irrigation District is responsible for providing high quality drinking water, but cannot control the variety of materials used in plumbing components.
 When your water has been sitting for several hours, you can minimize the potential for lead exposure by flushing your tap for 30 seconds to 2 minutes before using water for drinking or cooking.
 If you are concerned about lead in your water, you may wish to have your water tested.
-Information on lead in drinking tap water, testing methods, and steps you can take to minimize exposure is available from the Safe Drinking Water hotline or at http://www.epa. gov/safewater/lead.
+Information on lead in drinking water, testing methods, and steps you can take to minimize exposure is available from the Safe Drinking Water hotline at 1-800-426-4791.

 Nitrate: None of KID's groundwater sources exceed one-half of the MCL.
 Nitrate in drinking water at levels above 45 mg/L is a health risk for infants of less than six months of age.
 Such nitrate levels in drinking water can interfere with the capacity of the infant's blood to carry oxygen, resulting in a serious illness; symptoms include shortness of breath and blueness of the skin.
 Nitrate levels above 45 mg/L may also affect the ability of the blood to carry oxygen in other individuals, such as pregnant women and those with certain specific enzyme deficiencies.
 If you are caring for an infant, or you are pregnant, you should ask advice from your health care provider.
-Nitrate levels may rise guickly for short periods of time because of rainfall or agricultural activity.
-Testing in 2011 showed detectable nitrate in KID's groundwater sources at levels well below the action level of concern.
+Nitrate levels may rise quickly for short periods of time because of rainfall or agricultural activity.
+Testing in 2012 showed detectable nitrate in KID's groundwater sources at levels well below the action level of concern.

-CT DISTRIBUTION SYSTEM WATER QUALITY

-ge nt Range of Detections MCL Violation?
-Typical Source of Contaminant

-1.3 - 2.6 No Naturally present in groundwater

-ND No Formed from addition of chlorine

-ND - 0.9 No Naturally present in groundwater

-1 - 1 No Naturally present in groundwater
+KINNELOA IRRIGATION DISTRICT DISTRIBUTION SYSTEM WATER QUALITY MCL PHG Average Amount Range of Detections MCL Violation?
+Typical Source of Contaminant Fluoride (ppm) 3 1 1.6 1.1 - 2.1 No Naturally present in groundwater Total Trihalomethanes (ppb) 100 n/a ND ND No Formed from addition of chlorine Turbidity (ntu) 5 n/a 0.25 ND - 0.5 No Naturally present in groundwater Odor (ton) 3 n/a 1 1 - 1 No Naturally present in groundwater

-t the rec the request of the California Department of Public Health.
+Six distribution system locations are tested for fluoride quarterly at the request of the California Department of Public Health.